B.S. Gordon College

 My postdoctoral work was under Dr. Hidde L. Ploegh at MIT and Harvard Medical School.
 Dr. Ploegh is currently at the Whitehead Institute back at MIT.
 I rejoined his research group for my Fall '06 Sabbatical.
 The lab continues to study aspects of immune function using a molecular and biochemical approach.
 During this sabbatical I worked closely with Dr. J. Christopher Love, helping to optimize a new system for analyzing the secretions of individual cells within a diverse population.
 Results of my work on the microengraving system with the Ploegh and Love labs were published in PNAS, Nature Protocols, and Journal of Immunological Methods.

-In Spring 2015, our department is proud to introduce some new equipment, including an Olympus laser scanning confocal microscope and two new IX-81 scopes, a Millipore Guava 5HT flow cytometer, and a Bio-Tek Cytation 3 Imaging Plate Reader.
+In Spring 2015, our department was proud to introduce some new equipment, including an Olympus laser scanning confocal microscope and two new IX-81 scopes, a Millipore Guava 5HT flow cytometer, and a Bio-Tek Cytation 3 Imaging Plate Reader.
 The cell culture room has doubled in size as well.
 These new facilities and equipment were funded by a grant from the Massachusetts Life Sciences Consortium (MLSC) to help prepare students for fields of medicine and biotechnology.
-During the summer, finally our animal facility has been built out.
-We are working to establish protocols and committees to allow us to use this new space most effectively.

 Story, C. M. (2009) The God of Christianity and the G.O.D. of Immunology: Chance, Complexity and God’s Action in Nature.
 Perspectives on Science and Christian Faith 61, 221-232.
 This work originally presented at Venice Summer School on Science and Religion: God and the Laws of Nature, 27 May-1 June, 2008.